 Some connected thoughts about connection.

 My friend Aki suggested that while in Tokyo I should see the cherry blossoms in Ueno Park.
-I followed a link to a travel site with pictures of cherry blossoms in Ueno Park that look just like the ones now in bloom in Vancouver.

 The next day I walked through Oppenheimer Park and saw the cherry blossoms pictured above.
 In my mind the trees in Oppenheimer Park acted like a magical conduit.
 Like they were tangibly connected to the trees in Ueno Park.
 Like the roots of the trees in Vancouver and roots of the trees in Tokyo went down into the ground and touched somewhere under the Pacific Ocean.
 It’s a bit weird now that I write it down, but that was the kind of wordless impression I got.